Finndersen/LEDuino/README.md

  4. Restart Arduino IDE

 ## Tutorial
-The best way to explain how to use the library is probably with a simple example.
+The best way to explain how to use the library is probably with a simple example, in this case a

 ![enter image description here](https://i.imgur.com/1QFJoiz.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NTAyMTQxMSwtODIwNjA1ODczLDIxMj
+eyJoaXN0b3J5IjpbLTg2NDYxNjkxMywxNzg1MDIxNDExLC04Mj
-ExMDU0NDEsLTk2NTgwNDAyNyw1NzU2MzU4NjYsLTE2MjIwMzg1
+A2MDU4NzMsMjEyMTEwNTQ0MSwtOTY1ODA0MDI3LDU3NTYzNTg2
-OTEsMzkwMDc4OTJdfQ==
+NiwtMTYyMjAzODU5MSwzOTAwNzg5Ml19
 -->